Can Tooth Decay Cause Acne?

 1. The Basics of Acne: More Than Just Skin Deep

-Acne is influenced by a variety of factors, including genetics, diet, stress, and the balance of bacteria on the skin.
+Acne is influenced by many factors, including genetics, diet, stress, and the balance of bacteria on the skin.

-While Propionibacterium acnes is often associated with pimple formation, research suggests internal factors, such as oral health, may also play a role.
+While Cutibacterium acnes, also known as Propionibacterium acnes, is often linked to pimple formation, internal conditions in the body may also play a role.

-Poor oral hygiene, including tooth decay, can allow harmful bacteria to enter the bloodstream and trigger inflammation.
+Poor oral hygiene, such as untreated cavities or gum disease, can allow bacteria to multiply and cause inflammation.

 2. Diet and Nutrition: Essential for Oral and Skin Health